duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_helpers.md

 * `date_output_string()` - Takes a DateTime object (or a string which can be parsed into one) and returns a standard formatted output string or an empty string if it cannot be parsed.

-### HTML Encoding
+## HTML Encoding

-In all situations when the querystring is output as html, it *must be encoded*; this is important for protection from XSS (cross site scripting) attacks.
-There is a handy helper available for goodies in the form of:
+In all situations when the querystring is output as html, it ***must be encoded***; this is important for protection from XSS (cross site scripting) attacks.
+There is a handy helper available for Goodies in the form of:

 ```perl
 # simple scalar: